 Excursions and class trips take up the bulk of course time, and lectures are offered by eminent British scholars, artists, business leaders, and government officials.

-The program costs $7200 (summer 2015) for undergraduates and graduate students.
+The program costs $7200 for undergraduates and $7400 for graduate students.
 Financial aid is available.
 To be eligible to apply, undergraduate students must have completed 28 semester hours with a minimum GPA of 2.0.
 Graduate students must be in good academic standing.

 Students from colleges and universities across the country take courses through the Program and then transfer the college credits they earn from Southern Miss back to their home universities.